jpearl01/mcsmrt/README.md

 [-e EXPECTED_ERROR] [-s CCS_COUNT] [-x MAXIMUM_LENGTH] [-n MINIMUM_LENGTH]
 [-c UCHIME_DB] [-t UTAX_DB] [-l BLAST_DB] [-g HOST_GENOME_DB] [-p PRIMERS_DB]

-Method 2: For cases when you have to demultiplex your samples and then run it through the microbiome classifier:
+# Method 2: For cases when you have to demultiplex your samples and then run it through the microbiome classifier
   * Step 1: Demultiplex using Rachel’s demultiplexing pipeline (https://github.com/rehrlich/ccs_smrt_pipe).
 This pipeline also results in FASTQ files which have a format that is compatible with mcsmrt.rb script for microbiome analysis.
   * Step 2: Run mcsmrt.rb as described above.

-Arguments explained:
+### Arguments explained:

-Arguments for get_fastqs.rb:
+# Arguments for get_fastqs.rb:
   * SAMPLE_INFO_FILE (-s) – This is the file which will have a list of all the PacBio jobs which are demutiplexed.
 The FASTQ files of the jobs given in this list will be extracted and the headers of each FASTQ sequence will be added with additional tags like CCS count and sample information.
 The header of this file (first row) should have column names corresponding to PB_jobid, data_path, forward_barcode, reverse_barcode and sample_name.
 These column names HAVE TO BE exactly as is described here because the program initializes data in each column based on these column names.
 Data in each column is described as follows:
       PB_jobid – The ID number assigned to each job when the data is demultiplexed on SMRT portal.
       data_path – Path to where the demultiplexed data for each job is located.